-One of the key ways to increase engagement and promote completion of various tasks and activities is by adding gamification such as puzzles or quizzes to the course study.
+One of the key ways to increase engagement and promote the completion of various tasks and activities is by adding gamification such as puzzles or quizzes to the course study.
 Teachers can even go one step further by integrating simulations to express certain ideas and scenarios to improve comprehension.

-Assessment and Testing technologies
+Assessment and Testing Technologies

 Both the ability to progress to the next stage of a course or to graduate from a course depends on the comprehension of the subject matter.
-Hence a good LMS should include the ability to carry out assessments and test as needed.
+Hence a good LMS should include the ability to carry out assessments and tests as needed.